sdfgeoff/wasm_minigames/src_book/content/in_the_air/framebuffers.md

 framebuffers will write to) need to be created, then the framebuffers can be created.

-Note that `load_textures` also creates the empty textures.
+Note that `load_textures` also creates the empty textures for the framebuffers.

 ```rust
 let textures = load_textures(&gl).expect("Failed to load textures");